 It is crucial to seek legal advice if you are concerned that your child may be abducted or you consider yourself removing your child from the jurisdiction of England and Wales whether on permanent or temporary basis (with or without the other parent’s consent).

 The key international treaty in respect of child abduction law is known as the ‘Hague Convention 1980’.
 Member countries include Australia and the United States of America.
 Not all countries are members, however, and if your child has been abducted to a ‘non-Hague Convention’ country, then the legal procedures involved in securing their return are likely to be more complicated.

-It is vital that expert legal advice is sought at the earliest possible stage.
+It is vital that expert legal advice from a child abduction solicitor is sought at the earliest possible stage.